General Terms And Conditions Of Sale Of DHL Express France

 10.1 Duration

-Except any provisions to the contrary provided by the Specific Terms and Conditions applicable to the considered services, all contractual relations between DHL and the Instructing Party have an undetermined duration.
+Except if otherwise provided in the Specific Terms and Conditions applicable to the services in question, any contractual relation between DHL and the Instructing Party have an undetermined duration.

-• One (1) month when the time elapsed since the date of commencement of the Contract is under six (6) months.
+• one (1) month when the elapsed time since the start of the relationship is less than or equal to six (6) months,

-• Two (2) months when the time elapsed since the date of commencement of the Contract is between six (6) and twelve (12) months.
+• two (2) months when the elapsed time since the start of the relationship is more than six (6) months and less than or equal to one (1) year,

 If the Instructing Party is in breach of its obligations during the notice period or the notice obligations are not observed, DHL shall have the right to compensation equal to the amount of the total invoices that DHL would have received until the end of the notice period.